Aspects of Leases – Tenancy of Shops

 Discussion Paper on Aspects of Leases: Tenancy of Shops (Scotland) Act 1949

-The next stage of our review is to carry out a public consultation devoted solely to the Act.
-As part of that, on 30 April 2024 we published a Discussion Paper on Aspects of Leases: Tenancy of Shops (Scotland) Act 1949 (Scot Law Com No 177).
+On 30 April 2024 we published a Discussion Paper on Aspects of Leases: Tenancy of Shops (Scotland) Act 1949 (Scot Law Com No 177).
 An Executive Summary and News Release accompanied its publication.

 The Paper describes the historical background and outlines the operation of the Act, including its deficiencies and the difficulties to which it gives rise.
 The provisional view is expressed that the Act should not continue in its current form.

-The Paper then presents stakeholders – and the public at large – with following options for the future of the Act:
+The Paper then presents stakeholders – and the public at large – with following alternative options for the future of the Act:

 (a) its repeal (without reform or replacement) – this would involve all of the retail, pub, cafe and other leases currently covered by the Act being treated as ordinary commercial leases under our Report on Aspects of Leases: Termination (Scot Law Com No 260), and no differently to say leases of offices or industrial units;